loads package

-Here we reproduce the empirical example of Chernozhukov, V., Cinelli, C., Newey, W., Sharma A., and Syrgkanis, V. (2021).
+Here we reproduce the empirical example of Chernozhukov, V., Cinelli, C., Newey, W., Sharma A., and Syrgkanis, V. (2026).
 “Long Story Short: Omitted Variable Bias in Causal Machine Learning.”
+Review of Economics and Statistics.

 # loads package